nexpy/nexpy/doc/source/pythonshell.rst

 *************************
 Python Interface to NeXus
 *************************
+The Python interface to NeXus is provided by the `nexusformat
+<https://github.com/nexpy/nexusformat>`_ package, which is distributed
-The Python interface to NeXus can be used within a standard Python or iPython shell::
+separately from NeXpy.
+It can be used within a standard Python or IPython shell::

  $ python
- Python 2.7.2 (default, Oct 11 2012, 20:14:37)
+ Python 3.6.1 |Anaconda custom (x86_64)| (default, May 11 2017, 13:04:09)
- [GCC 4.2.1 Compatible Apple Clang 4.0 (tags/Apple/clang-418.0.60)] on darwin
+ [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.57)] on darwin
  Type "help", "copyright", "credits" or "license" for more information.
  >>> from nexusformat.nexus import *